nest/nestml/README.md

 ./nestml_docker.sh run <models>
 ```

 This run creates a subfolder `build` in the `<models>` directory that contains the generated code and all infrastructure and source files for an extension module for NESTML, which can be dynamically loaded.
 The module will have the same name as the folder in which you stored the `.nestml` files.

+As an example, let's consider the folder `<nestml_clone>/models` that contains all models bundled with NESTML.
+Among others, it contains the files `aeif_cond_alpha.nestml` and `hh_psc_alpha.nestml`.
+The resulting module will be called `models`.

-In order to compile and install the module, use the following commands:
+In order to compile the module and install it into the NEST installation directory, you have to use the following commands:
 ```
 cd <models>/build
 cmake -Dwith-nest=<nest_install_dir>/bin/nest-config .